surfstyle/InfoLavoroBs/README.md

 ## What is doing?
-- A personalized web scraping script for the website
+- A personalized web scraping script for the website (jobs on page 'Concorsi')
 - A cron is used for starting the script (one time a week)
 - Scrap all the interested data on the webpage and save it on files
 - Search the files for the lines that match the keys